Miri-Clan: As a criminal organization

-Person structure
+Structure

 Ibrahim Miri was boss of the gang for decades.
 On 10 July 2019, GSG 9 police officers arrested and escorted him, flew him to Berlin in a Federal Police helicopter and deported him to Oran, Algeria.
 Shortly afterwards, Ibrahim Miri re-entered Germany with the help of smugglers and was deported again on the night of November 23rd, 2019.

 Ahmad Miri is considered one of the leading figures.
 In 2017, he offered a bounty for information about the whereabouts of an unknown person who had called him and the Berlin rapper Bushido “sons of bitches”.
 Ahmad Miri served several years in prison for drug trafficking.

 Leaders of the Miri clan communicated using encrypted EncroChat communications.
 When French investigators decrypted the communications in 2020, several members of the Miri gang were accused of crimes and some were convicted.

 Drug trafficking

 The Miri Clan controls large parts of the drug trade, especially the cocaine trade, in Bremen.

 In 2021, the police raided the clan, focusing on Dortmund.
 The head of the Miri drug trade, Esmat E., had previously fled to Spain because he was being searched for with an international arrest warrant.
 He was later discovered in Turkey.
 The Miri gang is said to have operated temporary storage facilities for cocaine in Dortmund and Werl.
 They are said to have manufactured the drugs themselves and resold them as allegedly Peruvian and therefore more expensive cocaine.